campusrover/fiducial_pick_and_place/README.md

-Besides the above, the `tf` package was used to convert quaternion rotations into Euler angles, and the `camera_calibration` package was leveraged to calibrate the usb camera for fiducial detection.
+Besides the above, the `tf` package was used to convert quaternion rotations into Euler angles, and the `camera_calibration` package was used to calibrate the usb camera for fiducial detection.
 Finally, the project relied on `numpy` to calculate the distance between the origins of two coordinate frames.

 ## Why

 This project was developed in the Brandeis Robotics Lab as a teaching tool.
-Its aim was to help students of Brandeis's COSI 119A: Autonomous Robotics learn how to use the PX-100 Arm.
+Its aim was to help students of Brandeis' COSI 119A: Autonomous Robotics learn how to use the PX-100 Arm.

 ## How